Stone Tree Massage & Somatics

 Considering booking a session for a Somatic Massage?

-It's important to understand what to expect.
 Most importantly, know that I respect your boundaries.
 We will work within your comfort level throughout the entire session.
-You may choose the music we listen to, level of lighting, and temperature.
 You are encouraged to express yourself and your needs freely.

 Before your session, I will give you a few minutes to relax and clear your mind.
 Take some deep breaths, and focus on being present for your massage.

 During the session, please be as expressive as you need to be.
-If something is uncomfortable, or if you have questions or feedback, please don't hesitate to speak up.
+If something is uncomfortable or you have questions, please don't hesitate to speak up.

 *Multiple or regular sessions are highly recommended, as we are training your mind and body to communicate more effectively.
 Just like learning a language, the more you practice, the more efficient the conversation.